Skip to main content (Press Enter).

 Luke EOD trains at Camp Navajo: Furious Alpaca

-U.S. Air Force Senior Airman Jacob Schoonmaker, 56th Civil Engineer Squadron Explosive Ordnance Disposal flight technician, fires an M18 pistol on a firing range at Camp Navajo, Arizona, April 10, 2023.
-Members assigned to the EOD flight participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
-The first day consisted of advanced small arms training on both the M4 carbine assault rifle and M18 pistol.
+U.S. Air Force Tech.
+Sgt.
+Tyler Paul, 56th Civil Engineer Squadron Explosive Ordnance Disposal flight technician, investigates a mortar outside a mock village during a training scenario at Camp Navajo, Arizona, April 12, 2023.
+Members assigned to the 56th CES EOD flight participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
+The 56th CES EOD members trained on several scenarios including scouting areas that were baited with mock explosives after being abandoned by enemy forces.
 (U.S. Air Force photo by Staff Sgt.
 Noah D. Coger)

 Details